 The Chief Don Eagle Screwjob Involving Gorgeous George

 May 26th, 1950 at the International Amphitheater in Chicago is the setting for the infamous double-cross of Chief Don Eagle.
-In his two out of three falls match against Gorgeous George, the first fall was taken by Eagle with a handstand Indian Leglock to which George submitted — a move that is rarely seen today!
+In his two-out-of-three falls match against Gorgeous George, Eagle took the first fall with a handstand Indian Leglock to which George submitted — a move that is rarely seen today!
 He applied it with his arms instead of his legs, did a handstand (a headstand, really), and then went into a bridge.